Usage Guide

 See Installation Manual for minimal setup and recommendations for production setups.

-After you have installed tackler and you have some transaction data you can run tackler with command:
+After you have installed and configured tackler, you can test it with command:

-See tackler’s Configuration Manual, tackler.conf and accounts.conf for how to configure tackler.
+See tackler’s Configuration Manual, tackler.toml, accounts.toml, commodities.toml and tags.toml for how to configure tackler.

 Input and output